GiladShapira94/Minikube---MLRun-Offline-Open-Source/README.md

 ![image](https://user-images.githubusercontent.com/100074049/160272315-ca505909-1000-4153-bfd2-70362e777336.png)
 # Minikube - MLRun Offline Open-Source
-This Repository Include all necessary step to use MLRun open source in offline mode in minikube platform
+This Repository Include all necessary steps to use MLRun open source in offline mode with minikube platform

 # Installation Prerequisite
 1. Access to a Kubernetes cluster.
 You must have administrator permissions in order to install MLRun on your cluster.
 For local installation on Windows or Mac, [Docker Desktop](https://www.docker.com/products/docker-desktop/) is recommended.
 MLRun fully supports k8s releases up to and including 1.21.
+2. Verify that docker resources are defined as CPU =2 and Memory=8000MB (docker info use to show your current resources) - this is the minimum  requirements needed.
+    * To change the resources do to the setting menu -> preferences -> resource and change the relevant resource.
-2. The Kubernetes command-line tool (kubectl) compatible with your Kubernetes cluster is installed.
+3. The Kubernetes command-line tool (kubectl) compatible with your Kubernetes cluster is installed.
 Refer to the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/) for more information.
+4. Install minikube and verify that minikube resources are defined as CPU=2 and Memory=8000MB.
+    * to change your resource use this code line and change the relevant values - minikube config set memory <example - 8192> or minikube config set cpu <example - 2>.
+    * In the end you will need to run minikube delete code line, and minikube start to restart minikube and set the new configs.

-3. Helm CLI is installed.
+5. Helm CLI is installed.
 Refer to the [Helm installation instructions](https://helm.sh/docs/intro/install/) for more information.
-4. Install docker and verify that docker resources are defined as CPU =2 and Memory=8000MB (docker info use to show your resources) - this is the minimum needed requirements.
-    * To change the resources do to the setting menu -> preferences -> resource and change the relevant resource
-5. Install minikube and verify that minikube resources are defined as CPU=2 and Memory=8000MB
-    * to change your resource use this code line and change the relevant values - minikube config set memory <example - 8192> or minikube config set cpu <value>
-    * In the end you will need to run minikube delete code line, and minikube start to restart minikube and set the new configs

 6. Check that all necessary files are saved in your file system:
-    * All Images Directory - there are 26 items
+    * All Images Directory - Folder that contain 26 images.
+    * Images-loader.sh - Bash script that easily loads all images files from the All_Images directory.
-    * Images-loader.sh - change if needed the path to the images directory
+    * mlrun-kit.tgz - Helm chart for the installation.
-    * mlrun-kit.tgz
-    * Demo Directory - includes three code examples and one CSV file
+    * Demo Directory - includes three code examples and one CSV file.

-# Installation
+# Installation Process
 1. Run minikube on your terminal:
   ```
   minikube start
   ```
-2. Connect minikube to your docker environment:
+2. Connect minikube to your docker environment, it's important otherwise the images will not loaded to the minikube environment:
   ```
   eval $(minikube docker-env)
   ```